decause/advfoss/advfoss/static/hw/peereval.md

 # ADVFOSS Peer Evaluation

-Please complete one for each member of your team besides yourself.
+Please complete the following questions for **each** member of your team besides yourself.
 You want to attempt to be objective, but you also need to have an opinion that you can support with evidence.
-Part of your grade is going to be based not only on how your rate your peers, but how well you rate your peers i.e. are your ratings of your peers thoughtful and well justified.
+Part of your grade is going to be based not only on how your rate your peers, but how /well/ you rate your peers i.e. are your ratings of your peers thoughtful and well justified.
 Take this seriously; you will be asked to do this in the professional world from time to time.
+Please limit your responses to 200-1000 words per teammate.

 **Project Name**: